Melania's birth country Slovenia hopes to boost tourism revenues

-LJUBLJANA Slovenia, the country where U.S. First Lady Melania Trump was born, hopes to strongly increase tourism revenues in the coming years, the government said in a statement on Wednesday.
+LJUBLJANA (Reuters) - Slovenia, the country where U.S. First Lady Melania Trump was born, hopes to strongly increase tourism revenues in the coming years, the government said in a statement on Wednesday.

 According to the draft of the government's tourism strategy, revenues from foreign tourists should rise to at least 3.7 billion euros ($4.12 billion) by 2021 from some 2.4 billion euros last year, pushed up by investment in the sector.